r1skkam/Web-Shell/README.md

 # Web Shell Notes

-**Notes about Web Shell**
+*Notes about Web Shell*

-*All intellectual property, including ideas and contents in this repo, are acknowledged and duly credited to their respective owners/owners.*
+**"All intellectual property, including but not limited to ideas, code, and other content contained in this repository, is the property of its respective owners and is acknowledged and credited accordingly."**